bestpractical/app-wsgetmail/README.md

     If you set this to `"mark_as_read"`, wsgetmail will only retrieve and deliver messages that are marked unread in the configured folder, so it does not try to deliver the same email multiple times.

+- dump\_messages

+    Set this to 1 to preserve the temporary files after processing.

+    When `"debug"` is also set the filenames will be reported on STDERR.

 # TESTING AND DEPLOYMENT